anekix/django-fibonacci/README.md

 ### Architecture

 When client issues a request .
-1) request is handled by the nginx server which works as a reverse proxy
+1) request is handled by the nginx server which works as a reverse proxy, forwards the request to its upstream (wsgi gateway)
-2) nginx forwards the request to its upstream (wsgi gateway) that runs djnago.
+2) uwsgi runs django app that runs djnago & recieves request from its downstream server(nginx).
 3) when asking for nth fibonacci number fist a lookup is made in redis , which acts as in-memory cache.
 If there is a cache hit response is served from this cache.
 4) If there was a cache miss in above step lookup is made in disk based cache (sqlite).
 5) if steps 4 & 5 fails , the result is computed and sent as response.